appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/setup-kubernetes-cluster-aws-eks.md

 ## Troubleshooting

-If you are facing issues during deployment, refer to the guide on [troubleshooting deployment errors](/help-and-support/troubleshooting-guide/deployment-errors).
-If you continue to face issues, contact the support team using the chat widget at the bottom right of this page.
+If you are facing issues contact the support team using the chat widget at the bottom right of this page.